 The Blind Ring Dance is an ancient miner tradition in Meerland.
 It’s said to represent some event that happened in a mine in ancient days, but what exactly is more or less lost – though miners like to speculate as they play.
 Two concentric rings of stones are made.
 One miner is blindfolded and placed in the center of the ring, while the others spread out in between the inner and outer circle.
 Those outside must hum or mumble, but may not speak.
 The blindfolded one must guess who is where by their voices.

 Each time the miner guesses poorly he must take a shot of Spirits, which the miners must bring to the game.
 If the miner guesses correctly then the one guessed leaves the circle.

 Rewards: After successfully guessing all those in the outer circle, the blindfolded miner may become Alert whenever they are in darkness or have their vision obscured.
 This lasts for the Event.

-Autumn – The Kobolds
+Late Autumn – The Kobolds